-This wasn’t planned at all, but my cousin and I celebrated my birthday weekend in Martinique.
+This wasn’t planned at all, but my cousin and I celebrated my birthday weekend visiting Martinique.
 We traveled to Martinique from NYC to via Norweigan Airlines and it was a convenient and affordable option for a quick getaway.

 Before traveling to Martinique it is good to know there is no visa requirement for U.S. Citizens.
 You just need six months validity on your passport and at least one blank page.
 Since Martinique is a French territory, be ready to exchange your dollars for Euros.
 Most of the locations we went to accepted credit cards, but there’s nothing wrong with having cash on hand.

 If you haven’t guessed it, the official language of Martinique is French.
 If you’re planning to travel to Martinique and don’t speak French, download the Google translate app or bring a translator book with you.
 You can also learn basic French phrases by using a free app called Duolingo.
 Below is a list of basic phrases:

 - Bonjour – Hello / Good day / Good morning